MarkFlow

 Understanding the Markdown Resume Editor Workflow

-Building a resume in Markdown involves a structured approach that leverages its syntax for logical organization.
+Building a resume in Markdown involves a structured approach using its syntax for logical organization.
 At its core, Markdown separates content from presentation, allowing you to focus on substance.
 This workflow typically starts with outlining sections in a text editor, refining them with previews, and finally finalizing the conversion.
 For developers, this mirrors code development: write, test, iterate.

 Tools like Typora or Visual Studio Code with Markdown extensions provide live previews, simulating how your resume will look post-conversion.
 The key is maintaining clean, semantic structure—headers for sections, lists for achievements—ensuring the file is both human- and machine-readable.